 The final contract requires the winning supplier to maintain the new rate for the entire term.
 This is called a fixed rate.

-The consultant has extensive knowledge of how utility tariff rates are determined, and as such, has structured a term with the goal of providing annual savings throughout the life of the contract.
+The consultant has extensive knowledge of how utility tariff rates are determined, and as such, will structure a term with the goal of providing annual savings throughout the life of the contract.

 Only ESCOs licensed by the state are eligible to bid.
 In addition, an in-depth request for proposal will be disseminated by the energy consultant (Good Energy) to interested ESCOs requiring them to provide their qualifications.
 Among other things, the request required suppliers to demonstrate financial strength, experience, and customer service capabilities.